arbimo/Casablanca/doc/Project Description.md

 ?text <contains-uri> "search-term" .
 ```

-Letś say we are using `bif:contains` as a search predicate (which is the full-text search predicaete for virtuoso instances0> Therefore a complete request with two search predicates looking for *Casablanca* would be :
+Let's say we are using `bif:contains` as a search predicate (which is the full-text search predicaete for virtuoso instances).
+Therefore a complete request with two search predicates looking for *Casablanca* would be :

 ```SPARQL
 SELECT ?rdfslabel ?yagoname  WHERE {